Scott-Dolphin/cpsc481-blackjack-assistant/README.md

 # cpsc481-blackjack-assistant
+A Python-based command-line Blackjack game with real-time strategy recommendations based on Basic Strategy.
+This project helps Blackjack players make optimal decisions while playing by providing live recommendations (Hit or Stay) based on the player's hand and the dealer's visible card.
+It is designed to help players learn and apply Basic Strategy, improving their decision-making and overall win rate.

 ## Running the game:
 `python3 blackjack.py`

 ## How to play:
-The player has the option to shuffle, show hand, hit, and hold.
+Type shuffle to start a new game.

+After seeing your hand and the dealer’s upcard, check the recommendation printed before each move.
+Type one of the following commands:

+hit – Draw another card.

+stay – Hold your current hand.

+exit – Exit the game.

 You can control the game by typing it into the command line like so
 ```
 Starting game...
 >>> shuffle
 deck shuffled!
-['c9', 'c3'] currentValue: 12
+['c10', 'c2'] currentValue: 12
+Dealer shows: h7
+Recommendation: Hit
 >>> hit
 you drew h4. current value: 16
+Recommendation: Hit
->>> show hand
+>>> hit
-['c9', 'c3', 'h4'] current value: 16
+you drew h6. current value: 22
+you busted with 22.
+Dealer wins...
+>>> shuffle
+deck shuffled!
+['cJ', 'cQ'] currentValue: 20
+Dealer shows: hA
+Recommendation: Stay
->>> hold
+>>> stay

-you hold at 16.
+you stay at 20.
 The dealer's turn...
-['c5', 'hK'] currentValue: 15
+the dealer drew c8. current value: 14
-the dealer drew c6. current value: 21
+the dealer drew d7. current value: 21
-your hand: 16
+your hand: 20
 dealer's hand: 21
 the dealer wins...
 >>> exit